DEPARTURE FROM PADUA OR ABANO / MONTEGROTTO TERME

 Walking tour of the city of Vicenza

-The best time to visit Vicenza is during the spring and fall when the weather is pleasant, and the city is less crowded.
-These seasons offer ideal conditions for exploring the city's architectural marvels and enjoying outdoor activities.
+The best time to visit Padua is during the spring and fall when the weather is mild, and the crowds are smaller.
+This period offers pleasant temperatures and fewer tourists.

 Euro (EUR)